stakater/stakater-docs/docs/content/sre/networking/routes.md

 # Routes

-To expose applications in an openshift cluster over the internet `routes` are used.
+To expose applications in an OpenShift cluster over the internet `routes` are used.
 Routes expose a service at a hostname, for example app.example.com, so that external clients can reach the service.

 SAAP provides a unique domain with every cluster with the format: `*.apps.<CLUSTER_NAME>.<CLUSTER_ID>.kubeapp.cloud` that is pre-configured with SSL to provide a secure connection.